 I didn’t find much to answer those questions from this trip.
-But since we were road tripping with millennial Omani women, I did find out how urban young women in Oman may catapult ahead in thoughts about marriage.
+But since we were road tripping with millennial Omani women, I did find out how urban young women in Oman may catapult ahead in regards to marriage.

 The other side of the marriage ‘coin’

-Curious, I held my tongue and listened to the two Omani millennials debate out this question.
+Curious, I listened to the two millennials debate.
 Of course, I know that the Western solution is to have casual unmarried relationships, unless you find someone you feel you can commit to forever.
 But the ’til death do us part’ assumption is a Roman/Catholic legacy.
 And sure enough, the two millennial Muslim women settled on a very different solution.

-Keep the marriage, just drop the forever.
-‘Forever’ is a nice to have, not a realistic promise.
+Keep the marriage, drop the forever.
+‘Forever’ is something you’re gifted with, not a realistic promise.
 Sometimes, things run their course, but there’s still life left over to live through another marriage.

 Social transitions: Controversial views on divorce

-Of course, to make such a social transition, Omani society would first have to become more accepting of divorce.
-In the fairly typical rebellion of youth, the girls spoke their thoughts aloud.
+Of course, to make such a social transition, Omani society would have to become more accepting of divorce.
+In their youthful rebellion, the girls spoke their thoughts aloud.

 What is so bad about it anyway?
 Isn’t it more honourable to marry young, and divorce, then re-marry, than the alternative of cheating and having multiple partners?

-Chian and I looked at each other.
-I supposed I ought to contribute at this point.
+Chian and I exchanged glances.
+I supposed I ought to say something.
 So I disclosed to them that I am, in fact, exactly that – a Muslim woman and divorced.
 Which caused a considerable degree of excitement, because I was obviously not destitute nor miserable.
-In fact, I’m pretty cool, even if I do say so myself.

-I made sure to stress that divorce wasn’t a go-to solution for marital difficulties.
+I made sure to stress that divorce wasn’t the first solution for marital difficulties.
 Commitment loses its meaning when you give up at the first sign of trouble.
 (Also, I didn’t want to get them in trouble with their parents, or get Chian in trouble for bringing a ‘bad influence’ to their children!)

 However, on the other hand, there is life after divorce.
-And our religion does allow for it, if it delivers the most justice.
-I thought it was my duty as an older sister to give the younger women assurance that marriage is not a trap, that their line of thinking is on the right track.
+And our religion does allow it, if it delivers the most justice.
+I thought it was my duty as an older sister to assure the younger women that marriage is not a trap, that their line of thinking is justified.